 Mr. Berman's 2010 amended and restated employment provides for annual grants of \$500,000 of restricted stock which vest in equal annual installments through January 1, 2017, which is one year following the life of the agreement, subject to meeting the 3% vesting condition, as defined in the agreement.
-(As described in greater detail below, pursuant to the 2012 amendment, commencing in 2013, this bonus will be changed to \$3,500,000 of restricted stock to be earned based upon performance targets established by the Compensation Committee during the first quarter of each year.)
+As described in greater detail below, pursuant to the 2012 amendment, commencing in 2013, this bonus changed to \$3,500,000 of restricted stock to be earned based upon performance targets established by the Compensation Committee during the first quarter of each year.
 Mr. McGrath's amended employment agreement provides for annual grants of \$75,000 of restricted stock which vests in equal installments over three years subject to meeting certain EPS milestones.
-The Company did not meet the vesting requirements contained in either employment agreement for 2013 so both of Messrs.
-Berman and McGrath forfeited their stock awards for 2013.
+The Company did not meet the vesting requirements contained in either employment agreement for 2014 so both of Messrs.
+Berman and McGrath forfeited their stock awards for 2014.
 As explained in greater detail below (see "Employment Agreements and Termination of Employment Arrangements"), Mr. Berman's employment agreement also provides for an annual performance bonus.
 The specific criteria for determining such bonus is contained in the employment agreement for 2010 and 2011.
-Commencing in 2012, the criteria for earning such bonus are to be established by the Compensation Committee.
-This bonus, if earned, is payable partially in cash and partially in shares of restricted common stock.
+Commencing in 2012, the criteria for earning such bonus are to be established by the Compensation Committee tork and partially in shares of restricted common stock.
 Mr. Berman's agreement also provides for an additional annual performance bonus, payable solely in shares of restricted stock, which can be earned by Mr. Berman if the Company's performance meets certain criteria to be established by the Compensation Committee during the first quarter of each year.

-After a review of all of the factors discussed above, the Compensation Committee determined that, in keeping with our compensation objectives, Mr. Berman was not awarded a bonus for 2013.
+After a review of all of the factors discussed above, the Compensation Committee determined that, in keeping with our compensation objectives, and in light of the discretionary bonus already approved, Mr. Berman was not awarded a long term bonus for 2014.